Why Come To Aesthetic Laser Care for Your Next IPL (Photofacial) Treatment?

 IPL treatments utilize intense pulsed light to target a variety of skin conditions.
 Dr. Lafkas has created custom protocols for our IPL settings to best match the relative depth, size, and absorption characteristics of the intended target (e.g. brown spot versus superficial capillary).
 This flexibility and variability allows us to maximize results and minimize side effects.

-What Equipment Does Aesthetic Laser Care Use for their IPL?
+What Equipment Does Aesthetic Laser Care Use for Their IPL?

 Aesthetic Laser Care uses the Quantum SR from Lumenis.
 IPL from Lumenis is the gold standard for photorejuvenation.
 This FDA-cleared, patented technology provides dramatic results for a variety of benign conditions, including age spots, sun-induced freckles, symptoms of rosacea, birthmarks, unsightly veins, and other blemishes.
 Lumenis IPL has been available and FDA-cleared since 1995.

-What Conditions does IPL
+What Conditions Does IPL Photorejuvenation Treat?

 • Young patients with milder degrees of sun damage or early aging changes